plblum/jivs/docs/Jivs_API.md

 ## Logging
 Like a typical service, Jivs has the ability to log what happens while it executes.
 It has a built-in logger class that writes to the console object.

-The logger is configured within the ValidationServices object, as it is a service.
+The logger is configured within the JivsServices object, as it is a service.
-1. It is setup in the [`createValidationServices() function`](#configuring-validationservices).
+1. It is setup in the [`createJivsServices() function`](#configuring-validationservices).
     ```ts
     // --- Logger Service -----------------------------------
     // If you want both the ConsoleLoggerService and another, create the other